seligman/seligman.github.io/README.md

-Some simple webpages for different projects that I'm playing with:
+Webpages for different projects that I'm playing with:

 [A ticker for the next Advent of Code puzzle](https://seligman.github.io/aoc_ticker.html)